 18. Professional Fees

-Legal and accounting fees for your business are deductible.
+Legal, accounting, and consulting fees directly related to your business are deductible.

 19. Startup Costs